mca91/ITEWR_DC_Course/chapter1.md

 --- type:NormalExercise lang:r xp: skills: key:d42a7e12e7
 ## Load data from .csv files into R

 In R, it is often fairly easy to import data.
-This exercise will teach you how to import .csv files.
+This exercise will teach you how to import .csv files. "csv" means "comma seperated values".

 The data set *cps_ch3.csv* is a sample from the current population survey data base.
 We have uploaded it so you can use the following url as path: